Mini stroke recovery should be taken seriously because it’s a major warning sign that a full-blown stroke is coming.

 7. Take Action to Help Prevent Another Stroke

-To help reduce your risk of recurrent stroke, you can reduce your manageable stroke risk factors.
+To help prevent a second stroke, you can take action to reduce your manageable stroke risk factors.

 Some things you can do are: